AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 {sample}BCT\_Treemap\_Chart\_03{sample}

-No matter what data structure you use, colors and sizes of tiles represent the **"value"** field.
-Alternatively, sizes can represent an optional **"size"** field, so adding it to the data allows you to show two different parameters instead of one.
+No matter what data structure you use, colors and sizes of tiles represent the **value** field.
+Alternatively, sizes can represent an optional **size** field, so adding it to the data allows you to show two different parameters instead of one.

 Please note: you do not need to specify values and sizes of parent elements – they are calculated automatically.
-Also note that tiles are (sorted)[*sorting_order] by value, but if you add the "size" field, they are sorted by size.
+Also note that tiles are (sorted)[#sorting_order] by value, but if you add the "size" field, they are sorted by size.

 On the Treemap chart below, the size of each tile represents the population of a country ("size"), and the color represents the population density ("value"):